EDO Japan Interview Questions

 1. Can you tell us about yourself?

-• It’s okay to talk about your hobbies and interests but keep it brief.
-Try and focus on related work experience.
-Remember having related work experience will put you ahead of the competition.
+• It’s okay to discuss your hobbies and interests, but keep it brief.
+Focus on related work experience.
+Having related work experience will put you ahead of the competition.

 2. Why do you want to work for Edo Japan?